Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-2-transience.md

 her not understanding the Houyhnhnm-Computer Interface properly, to said interface not having proper automated recognition for hoof-written Houyhnhnm scribblings, and to her not knowing how to search back in time what she had previously drawn.
-He assumed that Human computers were probably not geared to properly index her observations for easy retrieval, but that of course they would otherwise all be logged in the computer's memory.
+She assumed that Human computers were probably not geared to properly index her observations for easy retrieval, but that of course they would otherwise all be logged in the computer's memory.
 Was I implying that all her notes were lost,